Murdostoun

-Murdostoun is an estate in North Lanarkshire, Scotland, which includes a castle (Ordnance Survey Grid Reference NS8257), which lies on the South Calder Water near the village of Bonkle in the parish of Shotts, North Lanarkshire, Scotland.
+Murdostoun is an estate in North Lanarkshire, Scotland, which includes a castle, which lies on the South Calder Water near the village of Bonkle in the parish of Shotts, North Lanarkshire, Scotland.
 The name Murdostoun was derived from the words Murthock and Toun which meant dwelling of Murthock.
 Murdostoun can refer to the ancient barony of the Scott and then the Inglis clan, the castle built by the Scotts or a bridge over the South Calder Water.